mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 ternary b x y handlers = handlers.ternary (b handlers) (x handlers) (y handlers)
 ```

-One nice thing about the dhall version that's incidental to dhall is that it
+But one nice thing about the dhall version that's incidental to dhall is that
-doesn't require any extra newtype wrappers like the Haskell one does.
+it doesn't require any extra newtype wrappers like the Haskell one does.
 That's
 because type inference tends to choke on things like this, but dhall doesn't
 really have any type inference: all of the types are passed explicitly.
 It's
 one of the facts about dhall that make it nice for things like this.